thewrightmatt/blog/_posts/2022-11-22-turkey-express-ctf-writeup.markdown

 ---
 layout: post
 title: Turkey Express Mini CTF Write up
-description:  got an email from AntiSyphon (after having attended some of their training classes) that they were having a mini CTF.
-I've written this after capturing almost all the flags, which I probably won't do next time as this is taking much longer as I'm running through all the steps again to make sure the write-up is accurate.
+description: I got an email from AntiSyphon that they were having a mini CTF.
+This post is how I got most of the flags.
 date:   2022-11-22 15:00:00 -0600
 image:  '/images/2022/11/22/header.jpg'
 tags:   [ctf, security]